Skip to content

 scp

-If you want to move large amount of data between storages, the setup is similar as in the case when you copy data between your PC and a storage.
-The only difference is the you cannot access storages interactively and therefore the scp command has to be passed as an argument to ssh command.
+If you want to move a large amount of data between storages, the setup is similar to the case when you copy data between your PC and storage.
+The only difference is that you cannot access storages interactively, and therefore, the scp command has to be passed as an argument to the ssh command.

 For example, copy file foo from plzen1 to your home at brno2:

-If you are already logged on a frontend, you can simplify the command to:
+If you are already logged on a frontend, you can simplify (the system will automatically use the same username) the command to:

 #!/bin/sh